SiebogJS/StandaloneTest/README.md

 ## Testing NodeSentry

-Navigate to AgentExamples and create a test agent, insert text in input field and click confirm.
+Navigate to the Agent Runner and create a siebog@test agent, insert text in the input field and click confirm.
 Check for the results in the open console.

 ## Testing ESLint

-Go to Upload folder for further instructions
+Go to the Upload folder for further instructions